TMI Convention 29 - 30 October 2025

 12.10

-Break Out Meeting room Skills & qualifications with Dr Peter Robinson
+Break Out Meeting room Improving the Perception of Careers in the Visitor Economy with Dr Peter Robinson

 Break Out Meeting room